-- 3. improving the Principal Residents' leadership ability by having them believe in themselves and develop the efficacy to find their own answers; and - 4. helping aspiring and novice leaders diagnose and solve the Problems of Practice themselves and thus build leadership capacity
+- 1. Improve the Principal Residents' leadership ability by having them believe in themselves and develop the efficacy to find their own answers - 2.
+Help aspiring and novice leaders diagnose and solve the Problems of Practice themselves and thus build leadership capacity

-The expectations of the Executive Coach are:
+The Expectations of the Executive Coach Are:

-- 1. assisting/directing the Principal Resident with creating their Personal Leadership Development Plan (PLDP) and directing the revision of the PLDP as needed and at least once per semester may include goal setting and a coaching plan; - 2. conducting weekly contact with assigned Principal Residents (virtual, Skype/Google Hangout, email, phone, or in person); - 3. having regular contact and consultation with the Principal Mentor every month; - 4. conducting 14 extended site visits (face-to-face) over the academic year; one a month and then spread other 4 as appropriate to shadow/visit the Principal Residents (most need additional support in the beginning with a reset/refocus before or immediately after winter break, then tapering off as it gets closer to the end of the year).
-Most of these visits should include a joint observation of teaching and/or the post-observation conference; - 5. providing detailed evaluation of the Principal Residents' progress at the end of each semester; - 6. monitoring weekly logs to ensure range of experiences and help prevent any potential problems; - 7. informing MSA Leadership Team of any potential problems as they arise; - 8. participating in Coaches' Training Sessions and Feedback Meetings (1 per semester); - 9. providing feedback and advice to both the Principal Resident and the Principal Mentor as they experience learning activities. - 10. providing a first review for feedback during March face to face visit so Principal Resident has time to get any experiences they may need; - 11. reviewing/preliminary approving the Principal Resident's electronic portfolio by May 1 and; - 12. assisting Principal Resident with preparing for and obtaining job placement including mock interviews and review of resumes.
+- 1. Assist/direct the Principal Resident with creating their Personal Leadership Development Plan (PLDP) and directing the revision of the PLDP as needed and at least once per semester may include goal setting and a coaching plan - 2.
+Conduct weekly contact with assigned Principal Residents (virtual, Skype/Google Hangout, Zoom, email, phone, or in person) - 3.
+Have regular contact and consultation with the Principal Mentor every month - 4.
+Provide detailed evaluation of the Principal Residents' progress at the end of each semester - 5.
+Monitor weekly logs to ensure range of experiences and help prevent any potential problems - 6.
+Inform MSA Leadership Team of any potential problems as they arise - 7.
+Provide feedback and advice to both the Principal Resident and the Principal Mentor as they experience learning activities - 8.
+Provide a first review for feedback during March face to face visit so Principal Resident has time to get any experiences they may need - 9.
+Review/approve the Principal Resident's electronic portfolio by May 1 - 10.
+Assist Principal Resident with preparing for and obtaining job placement including mock interviews and review of resumes.